YStrauch/swagger-object-validator/README.md

 [![Try it on RunKit](https://badge.runkitcdn.com/swagger-object-validator.svg)](https://npm.runkit.com/swagger-object-validator)

-*Please note:*
-Request validation and the validation of a swagger spec itself is explicitly not intended (there are other modules available), only the validation of the objects returned from the server is part of this module.
-Ensure that your swagger spec is valid to prevent unexpected errors.

 # Why this and not some other tool?
 The API is awesome, it gives you easy and full control over what's happening:
 - Every error has a detailed stack trace so you can find where and what is wrong easily